skylight-hq/skylight.digital/pages/toolkits/accessibility-guide/pages/flashing.md

 scripts:
 - assets/js/flashing.js
 ---
 Flashing is generally a bad idea.
 It can cause all sorts of issues, from seizures to motion sickness.
-If you absolutely must have a flashing element there are a few things to consider.
+If you absolutely must have a flashing element, there are a few things to consider.

 ### Testing

-* Failure at any step constitutes a 508 compliance issue
+* Failure at any step below constitutes a 508 compliance issue.

-1. Look for elements that contain flashing
+1. Look for elements that contain flashing.
   * Scrolling or blinking text
   * Scrolling or blinking page elements
   * Videos that contain flickering or flashing